Hello, friends! Welcome to my DIY Plank Wall Tutorial for Beginners!

 PS…I want you to meet Daniel, my partner in crime.
-He is a construction guy extraordinaire, and while I also did a bunch of the work on the wall, I have to be the one behind the camera for the pictures.
+He is a construction guy extraordinaire!
+I also did a bunch of the work on the wall I have to be the one behind the camera for the pictures.
 Just didn’t want you think I was sitting on the sidelines during this project!:

 Straight lines drawn down the walls:

-We also added a level line from side to side.
-This pointed out the fact that my shelf was not installed level, so we had to just go with that flow:
+We also added a level line from side to side, and this pointed out the fact that my shelf was not installed level, so we had to just go with that flow:

-On wall corners, be sure to angle your nails a little bit towards the wall to make sure you hit a stud with the nail.
-Going straight in at the corners may lead to some nails accidentally being sunk into drywall only:
+On wall corners be sure to angle your nails a little bit towards the wall.
+This makes sure you hit a stud with the nail.
+You do not want nails accidentally being sunk into drywall only:

 You can see here that we are nailing along the stud-lines:

 Again, here is what it looks like to nail along the stud-lines: